Josh Naylor Preview, Player Props: Guardians vs. Angels

 - The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.

-- His most recent time out came on Saturday against the Oakland Athletics, when the right-hander threw six innings, surrendering two earned runs while giving up four hits.
+- The right-hander's most recent appearance came on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while allowing four hits.

-- The 27-year-old has put together a 4.30 ERA and 10.1 strikeouts per nine innings across 20 games this season, while allowing a batting average of .241 to opposing hitters.
+- The 27-year-old has put together a 4.30 ERA and 10.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .241 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.